k0f1/configuring-linux-web-server/README.md

 ```
 Add this code at the bottom for the app secret key
-## Setting up a secret key and sessions in [Python Apps](https://developer.ibm.com/qradar/2018/10/03/secret-key-session-python-apps/)
+## Setting up a secret key and secure sessions in [Python Apps](https://developer.ibm.com/qradar/2018/10/03/secret-key-session-python-apps/)
-For a secure session information is secure, a strong, cryptographically secure secret key is needed,
+For a secure session information, a strong, cryptographically secure secret key is needed,
-Also because diferent versions of the app would have different secret_keys at different times.
-This avoids hard coding the secret key.
+Also because hard coding the secret key at different versions of the app would have different secret_keys at different times.,
+For these two reasons, use the code below to personalise yoursecret key in the wsgi app.
+Notice that the byte method in the string assigned to output is neccessary to avoid server error in python3.

 The final wsgi app look something like this: